P. J. Fleck: College

-Upon graduation, Fleck attended Northern Illinois University where he played wide receiver under head coach Joe Novak.
+Upon graduation, Fleck attended Northern Illinois University where he played wide receiver with the guidance of head coach Joe Novak.
 As a senior, he led the Huskies with 77 catches for 1,028 yards and six touchdowns, a reception total that still ranks second on the school's single-season list.
 Fleck still owns the school record for career punt returns (87), is second in punt return yards (716), ranks third in career catches (179) and is fourth in receiving yards (2,162).
 He was a second team Academic All-American as a senior and was twice voted team captain by his Huskie teammates.

 Pro

-Fleck was signed as an undrafted free agent by the San Francisco 49ers following the 2004 NFL Draft.
+Fleck was signed as an undrafted free agent by the San Francisco 49ers following the 2004 NFL draft.
 49ers head coach Dennis Erickson labeled Fleck a "frickin' warrior" during the first days of rookie training camp.
 Fleck spent a majority of the 2004 season on the 49ers practice squad before being promoted to the 53 man roster and appearing in the 49ers final game of the season.
 Playing special teams, he registered a tackle and returned one punt for ten yards.
 Fleck spent the 2005 season on injured reserve after suffering a significant shoulder injury during the preseason.
 On June 12, 2006, Fleck was released by the 49ers.
 The day he was released, 49ers head coach Mike Nolan offered Fleck a spot on his coaching staff as assistant wide receivers coach, stating "If that's something he wants to do, I think he'd be very good at it."

 Fleck attempted to continue his playing career after his release from the 49ers, and had a tryout with his hometown Chicago Bears on June 20.
 However, he failed his physical due to his previous injuries and was unable to sign.
 Fleck stated that after the failed physical, he knew it was time to begin a career in coaching.